draigbeats/DraigBeats.github.io/artists.md

 </tr>
 <tr valign="top">
 <td>
-Think of the Pouges meet the levellers at Woodstock and bond over a shared love for Bob Marley.
+Think of the Pogues meet the levellers at Woodstock and bond over a shared love for Bob Marley.
 </td>
 <td>  <img src="/img/artist_celticCowboys.jpeg" alt="">  </td>
 </tr>